nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 * Set Junpei & Yukari to Heal/Support, Akihiko to Knockdown
 * Scan Drives -> Turret
-* Keep Masukunda/Matarunda up and spam Virus Breath
+* Keep Masukunda up and spam Virus Breath
 * Revive Yukari whenever she dies
+* Fire Break -> Agidyne the last bit of the Tank's HP
+* Give EXP to Surt

 Take the armor you just gave to Junpei and give it to Mitsuru

 Grind in Judecca Section 2 with Metis, Yukari, & Mitsuru

-Grind until you get all 3 Heart Items & Metis learns Poison Arrow (level 55)
+Grind until you get all 3 Heart Items, fuse Odin w/ Makarakarn, fuse Titania w/ Null Elec & Metis learns Poison Arrow (level 53).
+Might be a good idea to get Mitsuru & Yukari their break spells (level 61 & 60)

-You'll also need at least Kingu, Lachesis, & Koumokuten
+You'll also need at least Kingu, Lachesis (in Ptolomea), & Koumokuten/Rangda

 |                | Slash      | Strike     | Pierce     | Fire       | Ice        | Elec       | Wind       | Light      | Dark       |
 | -------------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- | ---------- |